joe-jordan/pyvoro/README.md

 Installation
 ------------

+Recommended - installation via `pip`:

+    pip install pyvoro

-Installation is the same as for any other python module.
+Installation from source is the same as for any other python module.
 Issuing

     python setup.py install